Do you understand how the stock market works?

 Now, here are 5 tips to help you trade smarter…

 Indexes are a numeric representation of a collection of stocks.
 That may sound complicated, but it should be easy to get your head around.

-FOR EXAMPLE: One of the major indexes is the S&P 500.
-You probably hear it mentioned in the news.
-The S&P 500 represents the price of the top 500 stocks listed on American exchanges.
+One of the major indexes is the S&P 500.
+It represents the price of the top 500 stocks listed on American exchanges.
 It’s seen as a major indicator of what’s happening in the broad stock market.

-Other major indexes are the Dow Jones Industrial Average, which is the top 30 stocks, and the Russell 2000, which is a collection of 2,000 small stocks.
+Other major indexes are the Dow, which is the top 30 stocks, and the Russell 2000, which is a collection of 2,000 small stocks.
 There are also many lesser-known but useful indexes.

 When determining the broad strength of a market or sector, a good first step is to look at an index or two and consider the price action and trend.